itpartnersillinois/.github/README.md

 # Welcome to the IT Partners Github organization.

 This is a living document.
-See, I'm editing it.

 ## Introduction

 This is a tutorial on best practices inside IT Partners (what IT Partners does) and a tutorial (how to do it).

+## Logging in

+If you are viewing this but don't have access, please [attempt to log in through single-signon](https://github.com/orgs/itpartnersillinois/sso).
+If you still don't have access, then we need to add you to the IT Partners organization.

 ## Tutorials and Best Practices
 * [Creating a new repository](https://github.com/itpartnersillinois/tutorial/blob/master/Creating_Repository.md)